|Extent of IFRS application||Status||Additional Information|

 |The IFRS for SMEs Accounting Standard is under consideration||No.|

-Canada adopted IFRS Standards for most ‘publicly accountable enterprises’ for financial years beginning on or after 1 January 2011.
-As of 2015, Canadian GAAP for all publicly accountable enterprises is IFRS Standards, although regulators provide an option for those filing in the United States and for rate-regulated companies to apply US GAAP, rather than Canadian GAAP.
+Canada adopted IFRS Accounting Standards for most ‘publicly accountable enterprises’ for financial years beginning on or after 1 January 2011.
+As of 2023, Canadian GAAP for all publicly accountable enterprises is IFRS Accounting Standards, although regulators provide an option for United States Securities and Exchange Commission issuers and for rate-regulated companies to apply US GAAP, rather than Canadian GAAP.

 ‘Publicly accountable enterprises’ are entities, other than not-for-profit organisations, that have issued, or are in the process of issuing, debt or equity instruments that are, or will be, outstanding and traded in a public market or hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses.

-Similarly, following issuance of IFRS 14 Regulatory Deferral Accounts, the AcSB withdrew the deferral for entities with rate-regulated activities, and full IFRS Standards were required, for interim and annual financial statements relating to annual periods beginning on or after January 1, 2015.
+Following the issuance of IFRS 14 Regulatory Deferral Accounts, the AcSB withdrew the deferral for entities with rate-regulated activities, and full IFRS Accounting Standards were required, for interim and annual financial statements relating to annual periods beginning on or after January 1, 2015.
 The Canadian Securities Administrators provided an option for those registered with the United States Securities and Exchange Commission to apply US GAAP, rather than Canadian GAAP.
-However, in 2015 the Canadian Securities Administrators concluded that rate-regulated entities that are not registered with the US SEC may ask their Principal Provincial Regulator for an extension of their exemption from the requirement adopt IFRS Standards until 2019.
-To date, 23 Canadian rate-regulated entities have requested, and been granted, relief to use US GAAP until 2019.
+However, the Canadian Securities Administrators concluded that rate-regulated entities that are not registered with the US SEC may ask their Principal Provincial Regulator for an extension of their exemption from the requirement to adopt IFRS Accounting Standards 1 January 2027.

-Consequently, as of 2015 Canadian GAAP for all publicly accountable enterprises is IFRS Standards, although regulators provide options for (a) those filing in the United States to apply US GAAP, rather than Canadian GAAP and (b) rate-regulated entities not filing in the United States to apply US GAAP until 2019.
+Consequently, as of 2023, Canadian GAAP for all publicly accountable enterprises is IFRS Accounting Standards, although regulators provide options for (a) those filing in the United States to apply US GAAP, rather than Canadian GAAP and (b) rate-regulated entities not filing in the United States to apply US GAAP until 2027.

-IFRS Standards as issued by the Board, ie standards and amendments are adopted/endorsed as and when issued by the Board.
+IFRS Accounting Standards as issued by the Board, i.e., standards and amendments are adopted/endorsed as and when issued by the Board.

 The AcSB’s standards and the regulations applicable to public companies and financial institutions mandate the use of ‘IFRS as issued by the IASB’.